 (d) any security breach of SHL’s system unless such breach is shown to be the result of SHL’s negligence; or

-(e) inability to access the SHL Online Service in any one country due exclusively to SHL’s software or hardware for any period exceeding ten (10) consecutive hours or an aggregate of more than twenty-four (24) hours in any calendar month.
+(e) inability to access the SHL Online Service in any one country due exclusively to SHL’s software or hardware for any period not exceeding (i) ten (10) consecutive hours or (ii) an aggregate of more than twenty-four (24) hours in any calendar month.

 C. Test Usage

 1 SHL Universal Competency Framework (UCF)

 (a) Licence For Direct Customers: Direct Customers may purchase licence to use SHL’s Universal Competency Framework (“UCF”), subject to the following: